TiashaBY/rsschool-cv/cv.md

 * 2003 - 2008 Belarusian State University, economy and management

 ###### English: B2
-Currently I'm working in a mixed team for a Dutch project, so all the communications go in English only
+Currently, I'm working in a mixed team for a Dutch project, so all the communications go in English only